Exploring the Alphabet of English Idioms: A Journey through ‘L’

 Justifications:

 This is an idiom because it figuratively means to allow others to live their lives without interference or judgment.
-The phrase uses "live" metaphorically to represent the act of living freely, not a literal existence.
+The idiom uses "live" metaphorically to represent the act of living freely, not a literal existence.

 Origin: